michellemay/url-lang-id/README.md

 Mappings attributes:

 - "name": Mapping name.
-- "extends": List of base mappings to inherit from.
+- "extend": List of base mappings to inherit from.
 - "add": Adds key-value pairs to the mappings.
 Values are comma separated list of names.
 - "override" Replace base mappings with new ones.
 - "filter": Filter base mappings.